atamborrino/redisc/README.md

 *  simple and high-performance
 *  fully non-blocking
 *  type-safe
-*  for now minimal, as only get / set (with options) / auth are supported
+*  for now minimal, as only GET / SET (with options) / AUTH are supported

 Example:
 ```scala